 These expenditures boost the local and national economy by injecting money into it.
 This money pays rents and wages of staff, who in turn spend their wages in the local community.
 The rent and rates paid by landlords go to the local councils and again towards the infrastructure we all enjoy.
 This flow-on or ripple effect is in the order of seven (7) time the amount of money spent in the region.

-The graph below shows the up-to-date Locality Expenditures of the CCQ affiliated Caravan Clubs since 2011.
+The graph below shows the up-to-date Locality Expenditures, from since 2011, for the CCQ affiliated Caravan Clubs.